Reason #312 No One Takes the New York Times Seriously

 How many murders do you suppose these old western towns saw a year?
 Let’s say the bloodiest, gun-slingingest of the famous cattle towns with the cowboys doing quick-draws at high noon every other day.
 A hundred?
 More?

 How about five?
 That was the most murders any old-west town saw in any one year.
 Ever.
-Most towns averaged about 1.5 murders a year, and not all of those were shooting.
 You were way more likely to be murdered in Baltimore in 2008 than you were in Tombstone in 1881, the year of the famous gunfight at the OK Corral (body count: three) and the town’s most violent year ever.

 So Much for Nuance and Diversity, Huh?